Welcome to Hope and a Home

 Family Support Coordinator

-Yawaseh is a highly devoted advocate for family services (mental health and housing).
-She is the current Family Support Worker at Hope and a Home.
-Ms. Tingba has over 7 years of servicing the homeless and less fortunate population in DC and Maryland.
+Yawaseh serves as the Family Support Coordinator at Hope and a Home.
+She has been working to help families experiencing homelessness and underserved populations in DC and Maryland for more than 11 years.
 She is an advocate for mental health services and is committed to eliminating barriers to ensure the population’s hierarchy of needs are met.
 She is well versed on resources available for clients and operates under the continuum of services model, by connecting providers to provide maximum service.
-She strongly believes in reinforcing positive behavior in order to get desired results.
-She believes in serving the population served by service planning, monitoring, and need assessments.
-Ms. Tingba believes in working collaboratively on a dynamic team to assist clients in maintaining their housing through the effective application of trauma informed care and harm reduction strategies.
-Ms. Tingba’s entire modus operandi is based on the quote “Alone we can do so little; together we can do so much”.
+Yawaseh works collaboratively as part of the Hope and a Home team, meeting with families at least once a week, as they work towards success and self-sufficiency.
+She connects families to additional supports as needed, as well.
+Yawaseh bases her work focus on the quote “Alone we can do so little; together we can do so much”.

 Cierre Johnson